Many products are advertised to decorate, cleanse, tighten or detox vagina but could they do more harm than good?

 4) Vitamin C

 Known as a potent antioxidant, some studies suggest that it might be useful as a treatment for infections such as non-specific vaginitis.
 However, inserting vitamin C tablets or power into the vagina can lead to burns as it is an acid.
-Again more studies are needed to determine if it might be of benefit in future.
+There are some formulated wax suppositories on the market and it may be worth asking your doctor if they think they are appropriate for you, but bear in mind, more studies are needed to determine if this treatment is efficacious.

 *Recommendation: take as an oral supplement or eat vitamin C rich foods to boost your immune system.